The Health Committee heard from Mind and other charities about problems with the use of the Act

 Mind, the Mental Health Alliance and other charities gave evidence to the House of Commons Health Committee earlier this year about the use of the Mental Health Act.
-The Commitee's report, out today, highlights severe pressure on beds, rising use of Community Treatments Orders and confusion over the use of Deprivation of Liberty Safeguards for people detained under the Mental Capacity Act, among other problems.
+The Committees report (the link to this external content from UK Parliament has expired), out today, highlights severe pressure on beds, rising use of Community Treatments Orders and confusion over the use of Deprivation of Liberty Safeguards for people detained under the Mental Capacity Act, among other problems.

 "The committee’s report paints a picture that, sadly, will be all too familiar to many who have found themselves subject to the Mental Health Act.
 People with mental health problems ought to be able to feel confident that, should they be detained under section, powers to detain and treat them and make decisions on their behalf will be used with great care and for the right reasons.
 It is clear from the evidence presented to the committee that, too often, this is not the case.